retentioneering/retentioneering-tools/docs/source/user_guides/dataprocessors.rst

-We can also perform truncation from the right, or specify for truncation point to be not the first, but the last occurrence of ``cart``.
+We can also perform truncation from the right, or specify for the truncation point to be not the first but the last occurrence of the ``cart``.
 To demonstrate both, let us set ``drop_after = "cart"`` and ``occurrence_after = "last"``: